solfang/solfang.github.io/_posts/2022-10-23-tradingded.md

 Incidentally, some people like trading for this exact same reason: it freezes their money so they can't gamble it away while going for an upgrade.
 Whenever they have saved enough money for their next upgrade, they do a trade-in and buy the item.

 You could also bring up the argument that locking away silver for long periods of time is essentially an investment.
-While the risk of the 'crate investment' not paying off is fairly low (it can happen when your crates get destroyed during transport or you forget to connect nodes), there are far more profitable, yet sometimes riskier, investments.
+While the risk of the 'crate investment' not paying off is fairly low (it can happen when your crates get destroyed during transport or you forget to connect nodes), the return also isn't great: in the above example we got `17.3%`, which will be far less once you include the workshop maintenance and transport cost etc. There are far more profitable, yet sometimes riskier, investments.
 Investing money can be as simple as buying materials for your next cooking/alchemy/enchancing sessions while they're cheap, assuming that they will be more expensive once you need them.
 I hope you get the idea.

 # So when should I consider trading?